b-04-e/nginxwaf/README.md

  - Requirements: Docker, Docker-Compose
 - Clone the repository to download:
    $ git clone https://github.com/b-04-e/nginxwaf
-- Enter the nginxwaf / config directory, edit the nginx.conf file and add the blocks of your servers, if you don't, nginx raises a default index.html page.
+- Enter the nginxwaf/config directory, edit the nginx.conf file and add the blocks of your servers, if you don't, nginx raises a default index.html page.
 - Run:
  $ docker-compose up -d
 - The image will be created and started automatically listening on port 80, you can access to test by placing http://ip.docker